tur-nr/react-console/README.md

 ### Console

 `react-console` exports a console context with an additional `render` method.
-This can be a used a replacement to the global `console` object, however it allows rendering of React components.
+This can be used as a replacement to the global `console` object, however it allows rendering of React components.

 #### Methods